Blessing, Cursing, Willful Sin, and the Two Witnesses

 This geography becomes a symbol:

-Armageddon = the decisive spiritual battle fought in the valley of discipline.
+Armageddon = the decisive spiritual confrontation, where God brings a person to the crisis of judgment.

 It is the believer’s internal struggle: